 As per the American Trucking Associations, truck driver scarcity has been the norm in recent years.
 Your services as a driver or company are in a growing market, resulting in significant profitability.
-To be successful, you'll require industry expertise, company development skills, and, maybe most significantly, finance.
+To be successful, you will require industry expertise, company development skills, and, maybe most significantly, finance.
 You'll also need the ability to drive or recruit qualified drivers, depending on whether you want to be an owner-operator or sole owner.

 What Are The Steps To Start A Trucking Company?